CommonAccord/Cmacc-Org/Doc/S/ContractDrafting.md

 The third piece is the defined term parameter.
 It should be a link to the definition.
 Hence:

-_Authorized_Representative=&lt; a  href="Def.Authorized_Representative.sec">Authorized Representative&lt;a>
+_Authorized_Representative=< a  href="Def.Authorized_Representative.sec">Authorized Representative<a>

 Each defined term will appear as a link to the definition, wherever it is in the agreement.
+Parameterizing is a help for the reader, who can click to go to the definition.
+It can also be a help for the drafter because an "defined term" that isn't defined (it happens) will stand out because there won't be a matching parameter.

 Collaboration:

 Git and GitHub enable a much more structured approach to contract drafting and to collaboration - both within a transaction and across the ecosystem of contract drafters.
+On one level, they provide an unlimited library of solutions.
+Experts can post solutions, they can be used by cloning, updates are clear.
+Git can also be used for the actual negotiation of a transaction, but other systems, from Word to contract management systems can also be used.